JP-Duran/mc_ai_mod/README.md

 #### Commands
 `/dwarf nearestneighbor` - set the TSP algorithm to nearest neighbor
 `/dwarf 2op` - set the TSP algorithm to 2-opt
-`/dwarf evaluate <iterations>` - test the pathing lengths of the different algorithms <iterations> times
+`/dwarf evaluate <iterations>` - test the pathing lengths of the different algorithms the input number of times

 **NOTE:** The dwarf will use a custom 3-dimensional A* pathfinding algorithm regardless of the TSP algorithm that is selected